 Paul Darrow the star of Blake’s 7, even called Firefly “the Blake’s 7 of today”.
 However despite this, Joss Whedon much to sci fi fans around the worlds surprise recently claimed in a new biography that he never watched Blake’s 7, or indeed any other British science fiction series such as Doctor Who.
 Any similarity between the two shows is therefore purely coincidental.

 Still I do feel there are enough similarities between the two shows to warrant a full comparison.
-Tell me what you think in the comments below, not only of my article but just of B7 and Firefly in general.

 1 Best Captain